BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 1. [  ] Check Your Seed
    1. "Save" The Restored Seed
    1. Touch it to open it.
-   1. Does the shortened hex code match?
+   1. Does the shortened hex code match your printed SSKR shares?
-   1. Does the Lifehash image match?
+   1. Does the Lifehash image match your printed SSKR shares?
    1. Do the first one or two words of the name, describing a color, match?[^21]
    1. If anything is wrong, go back to Step D, but that shouldn't happen[^20].
 1. [  ] Again, delete your Seed.